-Even if the gatekeepers lifted the restrictions that technically prevent end users from installing alternative default applications, this is no guarantee that they will not use other means to obstruct or dissuade end users from switching to alternative applications by exploiting manipulative choice architectures or "dark patterns"19.
+Even if the gatekeepers lifted the restrictions that technically prevent end users from installing alternative default applications, this is no guarantee that they will not use other means to obstruct or dissuade end users from switching to alternative applications by exploiting manipulative user interface designs or "dark patterns".18

 The DMA provision on anti-circumvention (Art.
-11) must prevent gatekeepers from using manipulative choice architectures in order to obstruct or dissuade end users from switching to software applications and services.
+11) must prevent gatekeepers from using manipulative user interface designs in order to obstruct or dissuade end users from switching to software applications and services.